Blue Mountains News, sport and weather

 Community

-A swimathon by Springwood Swimming Club on January 15 raised money for a club member diagnosed with cancer.

-Volunteer spirit prevails for Australia Day at Glenbrook
+Family fun in Springwood for Australia Day

-Lower Mountains residents are helping share Rotary’s workload in staging another Australia Day ‘party’ at Glenbrook.
+Springwood Public School ground will be the centre of Australia Day celebrations on January 26

 Regional Focus